 The trick is often to consider a refinance of your current mortgage onto a lower interest rate and realise a higher valuation on the existing home.
 This will get you some cashback also.
 You might also consider restructuring or rebalancing your mortgage at the same time.
 This will help you get debt free faster or reduce your existing mortgage repayments while also re-valuing your property to increase your potential borrowing as a deposit for the second or third property (make sure you consider using a different bank as not to keep all of your eggs in one basket).
 The aim is to buy another property without needing any savings.
 Do not be afraid to extend your mortgage term again if required to free up some more borrowing power if this is the best way to get another property.

-The reason it’s often suggested you refix or refinance to a new bank for lower rates and the mortgage top-up is you’ll have more bargaining power and usually get a better offer and some cash from the bank new bank to help you switch (for an unknown reason some banks seem to work harder trying to attract new business instead of trying to keep existing customers happy).
+The reason it’s often suggested you break-and-refix or refinance to a new bank for lower rates and the mortgage top-up is you’ll have more bargaining power and usually get a better offer and some cash from the bank new bank to help you switch (for an unknown reason some banks seem to work harder trying to attract new business instead of trying to keep existing customers happy).
 Their loss, your win.
 You DO NOT have to change banks but it does sometimes make sense.

 Your bank is NOT going to call you and say: “Hey, would you like a lower rate?”, because they would lose money…

-Most of our clients save at least $3,000 in less than 12 months.
+Most of our clients save over $3,000 in less than 12 months by following our advice.
 A recent client of ours (a fireman) in Palmerston North is saving $22,845 over the next three years because he took our advice after a quick mortgage review.
 You can get free mortgage advice because banks pay our fees (don’t worry though we work for you, not for the bank).
 See how much you could save with a lower interest rate using our refinance calculator.